longnt258/simple_application/README.md

 ## DESCRIPTION
 - Run application on Docker.
+- Push the source code to Github repo.
+- Migrate MySQL to application.
 - Migrate Jenkins to support building and deployment.
-- Push the source code to Github repo.
 - Jenkins automatic build and deploy when pushing a new code.

 ## TECHNOLOGY
+- Git
 - Docker
 - PHP
+- MySQL
 - Jenkins
-- Git

 ## STEP BY STEP
 - Create and deploy PHP project.

-- Run application with Apache2 server
+- Run application with Apache2 server:
-  + Build a Docker container running Apache2 (docker-compose.yml)
+  + Build a Docker container running Apache2 (docker-compose.yml).
-  + Migrate the PHP to apache2 (php:8.4.8-apache docker image)
+  + Migrate the PHP to apache2 (php:8.4.8-apache docker image).

-- Seperate to Dockerfile to build php application with apache server
+- Seperate to Dockerfile to build php application with apache server:
-  + Add Dockerfile to .application/src
+  + Add Dockerfile to .application/src.

+- Install MySQL with Docker:
+  + Create an initial file to create the first data.
+  + No expose the mysql port to internet (No use "ports" definition).

+- Run PHP application with MySQL:
+  +